mal90/hotel-search-engine/README.md

 # Hotel Search Engine

-Just a simple demonstration for retriving list of hotels and it's prices
+Simple demo app for retriving list of hotels and it's prices from set of mock APIs

 technologies : Angular 7 , Bootstrap , NG bootstrap